 The design of the car is attributed 22 Bertone designers who worked through the nights on the project for fear of Lamborghini scrapping the project due to high expense.
 It is widely acknowledged that one single man had the greatest influence on the finished product; Marcello Gandini.
 Gandini, the son of an orchestral conductor, was just 22 when he started working on the Miura, he worked at Bertone for a further fourteen years and his designs are undoubtedly amongst some of the most significant of the 20th century.
-As well as the Miura Gandini was responsible for both the Countach and the Diablo as well as the Lancia Stratos and even the original 5 Series BMW.
+As well as the Miura Gandini was responsible for both the Countach and the Diablo as well as the Lancia Stratos and Alfa Romeo Montreal to name but a few.
 All of Gandini's designs are modern icons however the Miura stands above the rest.
 It is no overstatement to cite the design importance of the Miura as perhaps being the most instrumental device in shaping the future of the supercar.
-The first supercar, the Miura is still often regarded as the finest.
+The very first supercar, the Miura, is still often regarded as the finest.